kainapat/emotion-music-app/README.md

 ### Overall Emotion Analysis
 - Calculates dominant emotion from all song segments
-- Provides percentage breakdown of emotion distribution
-- Explains why the song has that overall emotion
+- Explains why the song has that overall emotion with natural language descriptions
 - Shows secondary emotions when present
 - Detailed explanations only visible in song detail view